bigdata-i523/hid304/README.md

    - Ricky Carmickle
    hid:
    - 304
-   title: This is my paper about Big Data and Astrophysics
+   title: Big Data and Astrophysics
    abstract: >
       How has Big Data been applied to existing Astrophysics and Astronomical datasets and how, if a all, has the insight gained from mining of this data altered